openwdl/wdl/versions/1.1/SPEC.md

 ### Struct Namespacing

 Although a `struct` is a top-level element, it is not considered a member of the WDL document's namespace the way that other top-level elements (`task`s and `workflow`s) are.
 Instead, when a WDL document is imported all of its `structs` are added to a global struct namespace.
-This enables structs to be used by their name alone, without the need for any any `namespace.` prefix.
+This enables structs to be used by their name alone, without the need for any `namespace.` prefix.

 `structs.wdl`
 ```wdl